Icon Nutrition Outline Food

 What Nutrition Guidelines Should You Follow?

-To ensure your dog is getting all the vitamins and minerals he needs, you may want to add a fully balanced nutrition blend, like one of these blends from JustFoodForDogs.
-And in addition to meals, you may also want to add a multivitamin like Zesty Paws Multivitamin Chews to ensure your pup gets the recommended balance of vitamins and minerals.
+To ensure your dog is getting all the vitamins and minerals they need, you may want to add a fully balanced nutrition blend, like one of these blends from JustFoodForDogs.
+It’s a powder supplement you add to your homemade dog food to ensure it is nutritionally balanced.
+In addition to meals, many pup parents offer their dog a multivitamin like Zesty Paws Multivitamin Chews to ensure their pup gets the recommended balance of vitamins and minerals.

-Check with your vet before adding any type of supplement to your dog’s diet because over-supplementation of vitamins and minerals can sometimes have serious health consequences in dogs.
+Check with your vet before adding any supplement to your dog’s diet because over-supplementation of vitamins and minerals can sometimes have serious health consequences in dogs.

-Here are the benefits of the necessary nutrients and why it’s essential your pup has adequate amounts of each (listed in order of priority).
+Here are the benefits of the necessary nutrients and why your pup must have adequate amounts of each (listed in order of priority).

-• Fat (from oil and meat) – Assists with absorbing specific vitamins, protects and insulates internal organs, and promotes good skin and hair growth.
+2. Fats.
+Fats from oil and meat assist with absorbing specific vitamins, protect and insulate internal organs, and promote good skin and hair growth.

-• Minerals, including calcium, potassium, sodium, magnesium, iron, zinc, etc. – Give dogs structurally sound bones and teeth, among other benefits.
+4. Minerals.
+These include calcium, potassium, sodium, magnesium, iron, zinc, etc. Minerals give dogs structurally sound bones and teeth, among other benefits.

-• Vitamins A, B, C, D, E, and K – Promotes eye and skin health, immunity, and more.
+5. Vitamins.
+Vitamins such as A, B, C, D, E, and K promote eye and skin health, immunity, and more.

-Water accounts for 60-70% of a dog’s body weight, so it’s critical that your dog stays hydrated and eats a well-balanced diet.
-Dehydration can lead to some health issues, so give your dog access to plenty of clean, fresh drinking water throughout the day.
+Water accounts for 60-70% of a dog’s body weight, so your dog must stay hydrated as well as eat a well-balanced diet.
+Dehydration in dogs can lead to many health issues.
+Give your dog access to clean, fresh drinking water throughout the day.
+We have reviewed some of the best dog water fountains to ensure your pup always has a supply of fresh, clean water.

-Before embarking on a homemade meal plan, consult your veterinarian to ensure your dog’s diet sufficiently meets all of his nutritional needs.
+Before embarking on a homemade meal plan, please consult your veterinarian to ensure your dog’s diet meets all their nutritional needs.
+Some dogs also need tailored nutrients if they have specific health concerns.

 Homemade Dog Food Delivered

-To jump to a recipe you’re interested in, click on the link below.
+Click the links below to jump to a recipe you’re interested in.
 We also have some yummy organic dog treat recipes and treats made with Thanksgiving leftovers.
-You may wish to have a collection of pet food recipes on-hand at all times, making a cookbook an excellent choice.
+A cookbook is an excellent choice for having a collection of pet food recipes on hand at all times.
 Dinner PAWsible is one of our favorites.

 1. CBD-Infused Treats